delafuentej/3d-image-globe/README.md

 ## 🔥 Highlights

-- Interactive 3D globe: Rotate, zoom, and explore images on a fully interactive 3D sphere.
+- **Interactive 3D globe**: Rotate, zoom, and explore images on a fully interactive 3D sphere.

-- Smooth performance: Optimized animation loop only renders when needed.
+- **Smooth performance**: Optimized animation loop only renders when needed.

-- Responsive design: Automatically adjusts image sizes for different devices.
+- **Responsive design**: Automatically adjusts image sizes for different devices.

-- Lazy loading: Loads the Globe component asynchronously for faster page load.
+- **Lazy loading**: Loads the Globe component asynchronously for faster page load.

-- Fibonacci sphere layout: Images are evenly distributed for an aesthetic visual.
+- **Fibonacci sphere layout**: Images are evenly distributed for an aesthetic visual.

 ---